Development Encyclopaedia 2022 Banner

 Intra-city, provincial buses, and intercountry travels

-Sea Transport Vehicles
+Sea Transportation Vehicles

 Spare Parts and vehicle repairs, and maintenance